vegaprotocol/documentation/docs/concepts/vega-protocol/assets.md

 ## Asset definition
 Each asset has a set of defined fields: those that are validated against the origin contract and cannot be changed, and those that provide extra settings specifically for use with Vega.

-### Contract-level fields
+### Contract-level details
 The following fields come from the asset's smart contract.
 When proposing an asset, what's described in the proposal must match the originating contract.

 * **Name**: Asset name, such as Wrapped Ether.
 * **Symbol**: Short code for the asset, such as WETH.
 * **Total supply**: Total amount of the asset as described on the contract.
+* **Decimal places**: Number of decimal places used by the ERC-20 asset on its originating chain.
+* **Contract address**: Token contract's address on the Ethereum network.

-### Protocol-level fields
+### Protocol-level details
 These fields are all set in the asset's governance proposal, and can also be changed by governance.

-* **Quantum:** An approximation of the smallest 'meaningful' amount of that asset, for example the quantity of the asset that would approximately match the value of 1 USD.
+* **Quantum:** A loose approximation of the smallest 'meaningful' amount of that asset, for example the quantity of the asset that would approximately match the value of 1 USD.
 An asset's quantum is set in the governance proposal that enabled the asset for use on Vega.
+A quantum should be set to a round value.
+When a quantum is used for calculations, it will rely on a configurable multiplier so that an asset's volatility doesn't negatively impact the relevant feature.
 * **Maximum lifetime deposit**: The lifetime deposit limit per public key.
 * **Withdrawal delay threshold**: The maximum that someone with the asset can withdraw instantly.
 All withdrawals over the threshold will be delayed by the withdrawal delay, which can be seen on the ERC-20 bridge, per asset.
 For an asset with a threshold of 0, all withdrawals will be subject to the delay.